The Conference will explore five strands

 The Physical Education strand will explore research and case studies from all aspects of physical education such as physical literacy, learning through, in and about PE, health and wellbeing, pedagogy (models and non-linear), assessment and use of ICT in PE.

-For more information about this strand please contact Nigel Green.
+For more information about this strand, please contact Dr James Rudd.

 Food, Nutrition and Health